threeport/threeport/docs/docs/install/install-threeport-aws.md

 Note: this guide requires you have our tptctl command line tool installed.
 See our [Install tptctl guide](install-tptctl.md) to install if you haven't already.

+**Before proceeding, ensure you have the required AWS IAM permissions configured.**
+See our [AWS Permissions guide](../aws/aws-iam.md) to set up the necessary permissions for your AWS user.

 ## Install Threeport

 This section assumes you already have an AWS account and credentials configured on